tlsnotary/docs-mdbook/src/faq.md

 If the issue persists, [enable extra logging](#faq10) with `RUST_LOG=debug` or `RUST_LOG=trace` for deeper insights into what TLSNotary is doing.

 If you are connecting through a WebSocket proxy (e.g., in the browser extension), double-check that the WebSocket proxy connects to the intended domain.
 Note that PSE's public WebSocket proxy only supports a limited [whitelist](https://docs.tlsnotary.org/developers/notary_server.html#websocket-proxy-server).
 If you use a local proxy, make sure the domain is correct.

+### Does TLSNotary Solve the Oracle Problem? { #faq12 }

+No, the TLSNotary protocol does not solve the "Oracle Problem."
+The Oracle Problem refers to the challenge of ensuring that off-chain data used in blockchain smart contracts is trustworthy and tamper-proof.
+While TLSNotary allows a Prover to cryptographically authenticate TLS data to a designated Verifier, trust is still required in the designated Verifier when it attests to the verified data on-chain.
+Therefore, this is not a trustless, decentralized solution to the Oracle Problem.

+TLSNotary can be used to bring data on-chain, but when the stakes are high, it is recommended to combine TLSNotary with a dedicated oracle protocol to mitigate these risks.
+Multiple projects are currently exploring the best solutions.